 If you have health insurance, please contact your insurer before your visit to verify whether acupuncture is a covered service.
 Many insurers offer coverage, some do not.
 Medicare does not currently cover acupuncture.
 When you come for your appointment.
 Please bring your insurance card and a photo ID and we will make and keep a copy of them.
 If there is a co-pay or deductible, you will need to pay those portions.
 If you have no coverage, we accept cash, checks, and credit card payments when the services are rendered.

 If your injuries occurred as a result of a motor vehicle accident, you case is considered a “PI” case (“personal injury”) and the paperwork for a new PI case is different.
-Please let us know when you call if yours is a PI case and we will mail or email your paperwork to complete before you arrive.
+Please download and complete the PI Intake Form let us know when you call if yours is a PI case.
+This intake is quite extensive and must be completed prior to your first appointment.

 If your injuries occurred at your workplace and this is a Workers Compensation (WC) case, you will need prior written authorization from your claims adjuster to receive acupuncture treatment and the paperwork for a WC case is also different.
 Please let us know when you call if yours is a Workers Comp case and we will mail or email your paperwork to complete before you arrive.
 We CANNOT treat you without prior WRITTEN authorization from your claims adjuster, even if your MD has written a “prescription” for acupuncture.
 The State of California has detailed rules about how and when we can commence treatment in these cases.